MINATILO/penguins-eggs/README.md

 yolk so called - staying on the subject of eggs - is a local repository included in the livecd that contains a minimum of indispensable packages during installation.
 Thanks to yolk, you can safely install your system without the need of an active internet connection.

 ## What distributions can I use?
 eggs was born on Debian strecth/buster, but actually full support Debian from jessie to sid (bullseye), Devuan beowulf, Ubuntu focal, bionic and derivatives.
-I actually try it against Debian varius versions, before releases.
-I tried it successfully in LMDE 4 debbie, and deepin. eggs, generally must work with all the derivates from that distros.
+I actually try it against Debian varius versions before to release it.
+I tried it successfully in LMDE 4 debbie, deepin and a lot of others. eggs, generally must work with all the derivates from that distros.

 Some examples of iso images remastered with eggs are in the [sourceforge page of the project](https://sourceforge.net/projects/penguins-eggs/files/iso/).

 ## What architecture can I use?
-From eggs v.
-8.0.4 I'm releasing eggs in 4 differents architectures: **i386**, **amd64**, **arm64** and **armel**. eggs - at the moment - produce in i386 and amd64, but can be installed already on arm64 and armel.
+Eggs is realeased in 4 differents architectures: **i386**, **amd64**, **arm64** and **armel**. eggs - at the moment - produce in i386 and amd64, but can be installed already on arm64 and armel.
 This mean who it is possible to install it in [raspberrypi](https://www.raspberrypi.org/), but again not possible to produce a [Raspberry Pi OS](https://www.raspberrypi.org/software/) egg in armel or arm64.
-I'm just working now to complete this step.
+I'm working now to complete this step and I hope to receive good news from Mexico.

 **Note:** Of course it is possible to produce iso for [Raspberry Pi Desktop](https://downloads.raspberrypi.org/rpd_x86/images/) amd64 based.